Saint Sofia's statue - which replaced a communist-era statue of Lenin

 Buying a suit is a bit stressful and so to celebrate I found a Latin restaurant where I had a very tastiest ground beef and vegetable dish.
 I thought of returning on Saturday but other events transpired.

 Within walking distance of my hotel, past Lion's Gate, is the Jazz Bar.
-The fellow running the place said he would have music on Friday and directed me across the street to the Delta Blues Bar.
-Not a big fan of blues but they had live music - the Wet Pebbles.
+The fellow running the place said he would have music on Friday and directed me across the street to the Delta Blues Bar, which had live music - the Wet Pebbles.
 Cute name but not sure what it means.
 The band included three women and a fellow - kind of rare to find a band that is primarily female.
 This band was really good and the Delta Blues Bar was so lively.
 Full of happy people enjoying themselves on a Thursday night.

 The band had invited a guest clarinet player named Dadio Bulgario who I spoke with during the break.
 He had funky hair - the kind of hair that artists display - and was full of positive energy.
 I asked about his band and he said that he did not have a band but played regularly with many bands via invitation.
 He said he had been living out of his van for a couple of years now and played all over Bulgaria - all the time.
 It all came together in the second set, as he turned his clarinet into soft and powerful beauty.
 Dadio will dominate in any band that invites him to play.